tmlagler/hicACT/README.md

 - **infile**: output file from a Hi-C chromatin interaction calling method, such as Fit-Hi-C/FitHiC2 (column names required)
 - **kb**: data resolution in Kb, e.g. 10
 - **h**: smoothing parameter, see 'Details' for suggestions
-- **pthres**: p-value threshold for selecting which p-values to adjust using HiC-ACT
+- **thres**: p-value threshold for selecting which p-values to adjust using HiC-ACT

 Optional parameters: